U.K. Professional Clients

-Coddan as an authored company formation agent offers UK LLP dissolution service: if you want to close down your limited liability partnership (LLP), there are a number of steps that must be undertaken.
+Coddan as an authored company formation agent offers UK LLP dissolution service: if you want to close down your limited liability partnership, there are a number of steps that must be undertaken.
 At Coddan we are able to help you to effectively dissolve an LLP so that you're in full compliance with company and LLP law.
-There are various reasons why people may want to close down an LLP.
+There are various reasons why people may want to close down a partnership.
 It could be that the business is just not working out or there could be internal struggles among the members that have led to a falling out among them.
 It could also be that the members are retiring and there's no one to run the business.

 |Dissolution of a Limited Liability Partnership|

 We charged £200.00 for the preparation and filing of a limited liability partnership dissolution.
 Voluntary LLP dissolution is where an LLP applies to Companies House to be struck off and dissolved.
 LLP can be dissolved, but, the following conditions apply: an LLP has not traded for three months; an LLP has no assets, property or cash at the bank; an LLP has not disposed of any property or assets; the creditors are circulated, requesting their permission for the LLP to be dissolved.

 An application can be made to Companies House if there's agreement to struck-off the LLP among the majority of members; if there are just two members, both of them must agree to it.
 There cannot have been any trading activities within the past three months of the application to dissolve a limited liability partnership, or if the LLP has undergone a name change or has not disposed of property and or rights prior to the application.
 Further steps to be taken include de-registering for VAT, and this will be done with HM Revenue & Customs.
 After that it's a matter of closing the LLP's bank accounts and dealing with any assets.